Hossain79/node-project-01/README.md

 # Autograding Example: Node
-This example project is written in Node, and tested with Jest.
+This is a simple node.js project.
+This project included a test file for grading purpose.

 ### The assignment
-The tests are failing right now because we're not returning the correct string.
+Right now test is failing because there is a different between hello.js and hello.test.js file.
+1. accept the assignment.
+2. open hello.js edit the file. it should return 'Hello world!' istead of 'Hello!'
+3. save the changes.
 Fixing this up will make the tests green.

 ### Setup command
 `npm install`